concourse/github-release-resource/README.md

 Fetches and creates versioned GitHub resources.

+> If you're seeing rate limits affecting you then please add a token to the source
+> configuration.
+This will increase your number of allowed requests.

 ## Source Configuration

 * `user`: *Required.* The GitHub username or organization name for the